Gondolas in Venice

 San Polo is a wonderful and central area of Venice, famous for being a foodie neighborhood as well as the home of beautiful Venice landmarks such as Chiesa de’ Frari and Scuola Grande di San Rocco.

 This sestiere is on the opposite side of the Grand Canal from San Marco and is connected to it by the famous Rialto Bridge.
-This is an excellent place to stat in Venice and a great area if you want to be close to al attractions without being on overly crowded streets.
+This is an excellent place to stat in Venice and a great area if you want to be close to all attractions; however, it can be crodwed so looking for accommodation that guarantees a quiet location is paramount.

 Venezia area San Polo